oyeNaveed2183/oyeNaveed2183/README.md

 BISE Lahore has left no stone unturned to make it easy for students to obtain their matric results through multiple methods.
 Here's how you can check yours:

 1. **Online on the Official Website**
-   - Visit the official website: [www.biselahore.com](http://www.biselahore.com).
+   - Visit the official website.
    - Go to the results section.
    - Insert your roll number and proceed by clicking "Submit" to view your result.